7davikkj/7davikkj/README.md

 - 📌 Hi, I'm Davi Diniz
 - 👀 I'm interested in learning more and more
-- 🌱 I'm currently learning HTML and CSS
+- 🌱 I'm currently learning HTML, CSS and PYTHON.
 - 📫 contact me on my Instagram! @7davikkj_

 <!---